 Currently, these language examinations are administered by Professors in the Department of Spanish and Portuguese as assigned by that department.
 Students should contact the Department of Spanish and Portuguese directly for further information on the administration of these exams.
 Native Spanish and Portuguese speakers are exempt from this requirement.

 Transfer of Credit

-Upon entering the program a maximum of six credits (two courses) may be transferred from another department of Tulane or another University toward your Latin American Studies M.A. degree.
+Upon entering the program a maximum of six graduate-level course credits (two courses) may be transferred from another department of Tulane or another University toward your Latin American Studies M.A. degree.
 However, students who do choose to transfer two courses will lose one semester of M.A. funding (limiting thesis writers to three semesters and non-thesis writers to two).
 To be considered for transfer credit toward an M.A. degree, graduate work done at another institution must carry a grade of 3.0 (on a 4.0 scale) or better and must have been completed no more than four years from the date of first registration for graduate work at Tulane.